Simhyeon/r4d/docs/meta.md

 	* [x] Processing warning ( About execution sanity )
 * [x] Merge fragmented option into single enum

+From 2.0
+* [x] Renamed basic to function
+* [x] Renamed keyword to deterred
+* [x] Created disgnated runtime macro map
+* [x] Greedy as default behaviour and cannot be disabled becausew hy not
+* [x] Removed closure rule
+* [x] Pipe truncate as default
+* [x] Made distinction between function macro and deterred macro much more consistent
+* [x] Procedural macro for extension macro
+* [x] Move deterred macros into function macros if possible
+* [x] Hygienic processing
+* [x] Relay halt as stack oriented not variable oriented
+* [x] Rule files will get vector, not an option of vector

 ### Imminent

-- Remove closure rule because it is rarely used.
-- Adding macro extension is somewhat... tedious because it needs explicit casting
-- Enable ext macro
-	- Function macro -> Kinda works ootb
-	- Keyword macro
-- Make ext macro as powerful as default macro -> Yield error on insufficient arguments
-- Get parsed arguments.
+* [ ] Add ext related code in processor mod comment

 ### Abbreviated todo

 **Before 2.0**

 * [ ] Better documentaion generation
-* [ ] Make basic and keyword separation distintive and intuitive
-* [ ] Macro builder for user extensibiliti
 * [ ] Error handling, execution security
+* [x] Make function and deterred distintive and intuitive
+* [x] Macro builder for user extensibility + procedural macro
-* [ ] Sandboxed processing
+* [x] Hygienic processing
-* [ ] Rename macro names for better usability

 ### TODOs

 * [ ] Define with documentation of possibly 'docu' macro
-* [ ] Make much more smaller binary file available as basic feature
-	- Opt-lvel has huge effet (2.2M -> 1.8M)
-	- codegen-units = 1 has a 0.1M gain ( increase compile time but it's small anyway )
-	- upx is a holy banger (1.7M -> 500K ...
-Just wow...)
 * [ ] Better error + warnings
 	* [x] Self inclusion error
 	* [x] Self relaying error
+	* [x] Nested self include
+	* [x] Create stack variable for sanity checking
+		- Input stack (Which is a container of currently queued processer input)
 	* [ ] Possibly other relaying related errors
-	* [ ] Nested self include
-	For example, whie processing file one.md with '$include(next.md)' and next.md with '$include(ond.md)'.
-Though this will yield error because program cannot hold two separte file descriptor though user might want to catch such culprit while processing.

-	NO, I was wrong, because include only opens file with read access so, it can be shared through multipel File interface.
-Oops
-	* [ ] Create stack variable for sanity checking
-		- Macro stack (Which is a container of currently queued macros)
-		- Input stack (Which is a container of currently queued processer input)
-	* [ ] ProcessorInput is bloaty because of clone calls.
-Can it be replaced with path or some other efficient data type?

-* [ ] Sandboxed processing
-* [ ] Easily extend macros
-	* [ ] Make a complete MacroBuilder struct
-	* [ ] MacroExt
-* [ ] Rename all operation macros to op\_yatti\_yatta for clarity

 * [ ] Warn about operational macros + document something
-* [ ] Rename all operational macros to op\_name variant
 * [ ] Heavy text processing -> Proper read macro support
+	* [ ] Change read to fout thing
+	- This is not tirival... you have to swap write source but read can be nested thus tracking write sources are not quite trivial.

 * [ ] Rad-wrapper
 	- Read as processed